-According to Oregon State Police reports, at least one northbound vehicle began to pull onto the shoulder to yield to Deputy Fredinburg’s patrol car when a 1998 Ford Crown Victoria, also travelling north, crossed the centerline into the southbound lane, crashing head-on with the deputy.
+According to Oregon State Police reports, at least one northbound vehicle began to pull onto the shoulder to yield to Deputy Fredinburg’s patrol car when a 1998 Ford Crown Victoria, also traveling north, crossed the center line into the southbound lane, crashing head-on with the deputy.
 Both vehicles came to rest off the west side of the highway, and the deputy’s car overturned and caught fire.

 Deputy Fredinburg succumbed to his injuries and was pronounced dead at the scene.

 The driver of the Ford, Alfredo De Jesus-Ascencio, 20, of Woodburn, was seriously injured and transported by ambulance to Oregon Health Sciences University where he was listed in critical condition.
 De Jesus-Ascencio’s front passenger, 19-year old Oscar Ascencio Amaya of Woodburn, had to be extricated from the vehicle by fire personnel and was flown by LifeFlight to OHSU where he died the following morning.
 A third occupant riding in the rear seat of the Ford was given a ride to the hospital and was treated for non-life threatening injuries.